-- 103.1 Establishment.
-There is hereby established a division to be called the Building Division, and the person in charge shall be known as the Building Official.
-All code officials employed by the division shall be certified in accordance with Chapter 468, Florida Statutes. - 103.2 Employee qualifications.
-(Reserved). - 103.3 Restrictions on employees.
+- 103.1 Creation of enforcement agency.
+The Building Division is hereby created and the official in charge thereof shall be known as the building official.
+All building code enforcement officials employed by the division shall be certified in accordance with Chapter 468, Florida Statutes. - 103.2 Appointment.
+The building official shall be appointed by the appointing authority of the jurisdiction. - 103.3 Deputies.
+In accordance with the prescribed procedures of this jurisdiction and with the concurrence of the appointing authority, the building official shall have the authority to appoint a deputy building official, the related technical officers, inspectors, plan examiners and other employees.
+Such employees shall have powers as delegated by the building official. - 103.4 Restrictions on employees.
 An employee connected with the division shall not be financially interested in the furnishing of labor, material, or appliances for the construction, alteration, or maintenance of a building, structure, service, system, or in the making of plans or of specifications thereof, unless he/she is the owner of such.
-This employee shall not engage in any other work which is inconsistent with his/her duties or conflict with the interests of the division.
+An employee shall not engage in any other work, which is inconsistent with his/her duties, or conflicts with the interests of the division, or which violates Florida Statutes Section 112.313(7)(a) or the Palm Beach County Code of Ethics.